about

 A woman sitting on a wooden bench, looking at a large abstract painting of a nude woman with curly hair, surrounded by blue and beige colors.

 Hazel Miller explores ways to visualize the evolution of art and life.
-She looks to geological time, evolutionary theory, human history, and artistic development over millennia; equally, her work is inspired by the timeless art of observation.
-Studies and sketches from life are a core part of her process.
+She looks to geological time, natural history, ancient human life, and artistic development over millennia; equally, her work is inspired by the timeless art of observation.
+Studies and sketches from life are essential.
 She paints in oils, acrylics, and watercolors.
 Her work is often large or oversized.

 Underlying Miller’s romantic ideas about nature and beauty is grief.
 Her paintings speak to loss, from the inevitable decay of all lifeforms to the ever-present potential for tragedy.
 Her most recent work draws attention to extinction and provides a space for mourning lost species.